waiting-for-dev/devise-jwt/README.md

     protection](http://api.rubyonrails.org/classes/ActionController/RequestForgeryProtection.html)
     handles an unverified request (but this is usually deactivated for API requests).
-- Warden (the engine below devise), authenticates any request that has the user in the session without even reaching to any strategy (`:jwt_authenticatable` in our case).
+- Warden (the engine below Devise), authenticates any request that the user has in the session without requiring a strategy (`:jwt_authenticatable` in our case).

 So, if you want to avoid this caveat you have three options:

 - Disable the session.
-If you are developing an API, probably you don't need it.
+If you are developing an API, you probably don't need it.
 In order to disable it, change `config/initializers/session_store.rb` to:
   ```ruby
   Rails.application.config.session_store :disabled